srchulo/Mojolicious-Plugin-Gzip/README.md

     # With minimum size in bytes required before gzipping.
 Default is 860.
     $app->plugin(Gzip => {min_size => 1500});

+# WARNING

+This module can be inefficient for large static files.
+It loads the entire file into memory and then gzips it, resulting in both the original file and the gzipped one in memory at once.
+By default, [Mojolicious](https://metacpan.org/pod/Mojolicious) serves static files from disk, which is much more memory efficient.
+For static files, you may want to compress them ahead of time or use something like a reverse proxy with [Nginx](https://www.nginx.com/) to serve your static files or a service like
+[Cloudlfare](https://www.cloudflare.com/), which will compress files for you.
+For gzipping dynamic content, you should consider using ["compress" in Mojolicious::Renderer](https://metacpan.org/pod/Mojolicious::Renderer#compress) instead.

 # DESCRIPTION

 [Mojolicious::Plugin::Gzip](https://metacpan.org/pod/Mojolicious::Plugin::Gzip) gzips all responses equal to or greater than a ["min\_size"](#min_size) by using the ["after\_dispatch" in Mojolicious](https://metacpan.org/pod/Mojolicious#after_dispatch) hook.